-- 1. Keep your child home if he/she has any of the following symptoms of illness including: - a.
+- 1. Keep your child home if your child has any of the following conditions: - a.
 Fever (temperature of 100 degrees or more) - b.
 Fever during the previous 24 hours - c.
 Heavy nasal discharge - d.
 Persistent cough - e.
 Overtired and generally not feeling well - f.
 Vomiting and/or diarrhea within 24 hours of the start of the school day - g.
-Rash of unknown origin - h.
-Known exposure to a COVID-19 positive individual - 2.
-If a child's health is in doubt upon entering school or during the school day, the parents/guardians will be notified to pick up child. - 3.
+Rash of unknown origin - 2.
+If a child's health is in doubt upon entering school or during the school day, the parents/guardians will be notified to pick up the child. - 3.
 Parents/guardians should notify the Health Office whenever a child is absent.
-This is especially true if the child has been exposed to, or diagnosed with a contagious disease (chicken pox, mono, strep throat, etc), even if they have been home for several days. - 4.
-A child with a fever cannot return to school until fever free for 24 hours without any antipyretic medication (ie, tylenol, ibuprofen, etc). - 5.
+This is especially true if the child has been exposed to, or diagnosed with a contagious disease (chicken pox, mono, strep throat, etc.), even if they have been home for several days. - 4.
+A child with a fever cannot return to school until fever free for 24 hours without any fever reducing medications (i.e., Tylenol, ibuprofen, etc.). - 5.
 Send in a written note whenever the child returns to school from an absence. - 6.
+Notify School Nurse as soon as possible if a child has tested positive for COVID-19. - 7.
+If you child has been evaluated by a health care provider due to an injury, please request a note that clears them to return to school and specifies activity restrictions if necessary. - 8.
 Contact School Nurse if any questions or concerns.